MO-Elkazzaz/MO-Elkazzaz/README.md

 I like coding and creating cool stuff. 🚀

 <h2>Current Focus</h2>
-Right now, I focus with cyber security 👨‍💻.
+Right now, I focus on cyber security 👨‍💻.
 It's a thrilling adventure, and I'm loving every moment of it! 💻

 <h2>Fun Facts</h2>
 <ul>